ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 library is represented as an output port on the right hand side of the component box, while an unimplemented hole is represented by an unboxed module name.

+It is natural to consider the pictorial language as representing *acyclic graphs* rather than trees; thus, we will often depict modules which come from the same instantiated library by drawing multiple output ports on a single component:

 Syntax and identifiers